aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/font/_index.md

 **Returns:**
 int
-### getThemeColor() {#getThemeColor--}
+### getThemeColor() {#getThemeColor}
 ```
 public int getThemeColor()
 ```

-Gets the theme color in the applied color scheme that is associated with this Font object.
+Gets the theme color in the applied color scheme that is associated with this [Font](../../com.aspose.words/font) object.

 **Returns:**
-int - The theme color in the applied color scheme that is associated with this Font object.
+int - The theme color in the applied color scheme that is associated with this [Font](../../com.aspose.words/font) object.
 The returned value is one of [ThemeColor](../../com.aspose.words/themecolor) constants.
-### getThemeFont() {#getThemeFont--}
+### getThemeFont() {#getThemeFont}
 ```
 public int getThemeFont()
 ```

-Gets the theme font in the applied font scheme that is associated with this Font object.
+Gets the theme font in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.

 **Returns:**
-int - The theme font in the applied font scheme that is associated with this Font object.
+int - The theme font in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.
 The returned value is one of [ThemeFont](../../com.aspose.words/themefont) constants.
-### getThemeFontAscii() {#getThemeFontAscii--}
+### getThemeFontAscii() {#getThemeFontAscii}
 ```
 public int getThemeFontAscii()
 ```

-Gets the theme font used for Latin text (characters with character codes from 0 (zero) through 127) in the applied font scheme that is associated with this Font object.
+Gets the theme font used for Latin text (characters with character codes from 0 (zero) through 127) in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.

 **Returns:**
-int - The theme font used for Latin text (characters with character codes from 0 (zero) through 127) in the applied font scheme that is associated with this Font object.
+int - The theme font used for Latin text (characters with character codes from 0 (zero) through 127) in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.
 The returned value is one of [ThemeFont](../../com.aspose.words/themefont) constants.
-### getThemeFontBi() {#getThemeFontBi--}
+### getThemeFontBi() {#getThemeFontBi}
 ```
 public int getThemeFontBi()
 ```

-Gets the theme font in the applied font scheme that is associated with this Font object in a right-to-left language document.
+Gets the theme font in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object in a right-to-left language document.

 **Returns:**
-int - The theme font in the applied font scheme that is associated with this Font object in a right-to-left language document.
+int - The theme font in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object in a right-to-left language document.
 The returned value is one of [ThemeFont](../../com.aspose.words/themefont) constants.
-### getThemeFontFarEast() {#getThemeFontFarEast--}
+### getThemeFontFarEast() {#getThemeFontFarEast}
 ```
 public int getThemeFontFarEast()
 ```

-Gets the East Asian theme font in the applied font scheme that is associated with this Font object.
+Gets the East Asian theme font in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.

 **Returns:**
-int - The East Asian theme font in the applied font scheme that is associated with this Font object.
+int - The East Asian theme font in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.
 The returned value is one of [ThemeFont](../../com.aspose.words/themefont) constants.
-### getThemeFontOther() {#getThemeFontOther--}
+### getThemeFontOther() {#getThemeFontOther}
 ```
 public int getThemeFontOther()
 ```

-Gets the theme font used for characters with character codes from 128 through 255 in the applied font scheme that is associated with this Font object.
+Gets the theme font used for characters with character codes from 128 through 255 in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.

 **Returns:**
-int - The theme font used for characters with character codes from 128 through 255 in the applied font scheme that is associated with this Font object.
+int - The theme font used for characters with character codes from 128 through 255 in the applied font scheme that is associated with this [Font](../../com.aspose.words/font) object.
 The returned value is one of [ThemeFont](../../com.aspose.words/themefont) constants.
-### getTintAndShade() {#getTintAndShade--}
+### getTintAndShade() {#getTintAndShade}
 ```
 public double getTintAndShade()
 ```